dfop02/manga-reader/README.md

 # Manga Reader
-A simples and useful manga reader for Node.js
+A simple and useful manga reader in JS using only Jquery

 ### How Test?

-You can test by yourself just click [here](https://dfop02.github.io/manga-reader/example/window.html).
+You can test by yourself just click [here](https://dfop02.github.io/manga-reader/window.html).

 ### Why?